Mujina: Traits

 Like the other yōkai, the mujina is a notorious trickster, and enjoys using their shapeshifting to play harmless pranks.
 One of the reasons behind this is to limit test their capabilities as a shapeshifter, and ability to imitate mannerisms.
-One such example is the story of "The Badger's Trick", where a man stops at a lone hut during a trip, only to find out that it was a shapeshifting mujina who had disguised itself as a house.
-Of course, there are also numerous stories where the badger itself is sadly, sometimes even fatally, outwitted.
+In the story "The Badger's Trick", a man stops at a lone hut during a trip, only to find out that it was a shapeshifting mujina who had disguised itself as a house.
+However, there are also numerous stories where the badger itself is sometimes even fatally, outwitted.

 It is believed that although these creatures can be extremely chaotic, they have a gentle heart, and know how to be grateful.
-One such story speaks of a Mr. Kitabayashi and his family, who feed a family of badgers for some time.
+One story speaks of a Mr. Kitabayashi and his family, who feed a family of badgers for some time.
 Later, when a couple burglars break into their home, threatening Kibayashi, the adult badgers of the family come back in the form of gigantic wrestlers, to scare off the intruders and repay the Kitabayashi family for their generosity.

 In general, it is extremely difficult to make the mujina angry, but if you ever do, then they can cause great tragedy.
 These fits of anger are often related to their living space, such as the destroying of their den or an attack on their families.
 Actions of the mujina can range from mere luring of the target to a location and disorienting them with constant shapeshifting, to baiting the victim into being killed.
 There will never, however, be a time when the mujina act viciously without reason.

-In reality
+In law

 The confusion over the term mujina has led to legal consequences in Japan.
 In Tochigi Prefecture in 1924, a hunter killed a raccoon dog, which he believed to be called a mujina.
 He believed badgers were a protected species as they were called tanuki in Tochigi Prefecture.
 However, the law banning the hunting of tanuki was referring to such raccoon dogs, as a raccoon dog is called tanuki in Tokyo.
 The Japanese Supreme Court ruled the hunter was legitimately confused (although the reason that he was judged not guilty was on the interpretation of "date of hunt", not the word confusion).